jordanterry/blog/_posts/2025-11-08-a-compose-stability-detour.md

 ANTLR allows us to define a g4 file that represents a Grammar.
 Commonly, we’ll split it into a Lexer and a Parser.
 The Lexer represents the “tokens”, and the Parser shows how those “tokens” form a language.
 Here’s an example from the official [Kotlin grammar definition](https://kotlinlang.org/docs/reference/grammar.html).

-Sadly, the source code for the Compose metrics output is built using a string builder; not a language definition in sight.
+Sadly, the source code for the Compose metrics does not have a [language definition](https://cs.android.com/android-studio/kotlin/+/master:plugins/compose/compiler-hosted/src/main/java/androidx/compose/compiler/plugins/kotlin/BuildMetrics.kt).
 So let’s build one using ANTLR and see how far we get!

 ### Parsing a function